 Hormonal therapy may include:

-A commonly used selective estrogen receptor modulator (SERM) is raloxifene.
-This medication is used to treat osteoporosis.
-In postmenopausal women with osteoporosis who have been treated with raloxifene, this medication has been shown to reduce the risk of breast cancer.
+A commonly used SERM is raloxifene.
+This medicine is used to treat osteoporosis.
+In postmenopausal women with osteoporosis who have been treated with raloxifene, this medicine has been shown to reduce the risk of breast cancer.

 Raloxifene is not yet approved for use in breast cancer treatment.
 Its benefits, compared to tamoxifen, are being evaluated in the STAR prevention trial.
 Some reports have found a lower risk of uterine cancer among women taking raloxifene as compared with women taking tamoxifen.
 The development of uterine cancer is known to be influenced by estrogen-like activity.
 Raloxifene has been associated with an increased risk of blood clots.